tradingview/rest_integrations_docs/source/trading/Concepts.rst

 Modifying parent order with brackets, adding or removing brackets
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The result of editing the order in our UI is a PUT request to the broker’s server with new order parameters, including ``stopLoss`` and ``takeProfit`` fields, or one of them.
+The result of editing the order in our UI is a PUT request to the broker\'s server with new order parameters, including ``stopLoss`` and ``takeProfit`` fields, or one of them.
 If the user has deleted one of the brackets when changing the parent order, then it is necessary to send a removed bracket order with ``cancelled`` status in subsequent responses to the `/orders`_ request.
 Otherwise, an error will come up: this bracket will “hang” in our user interface in the table